-An external gateway PC equipped with two 10GbE ports can be used when the EVS server is fitted with a PCIe external connector.
+An external gateway PC equipped with two 10GbE ports can be used on older chassis when the EVS server is fitted with a PCIe external connector.

 Changes to the Gigabit Connection settings require an application reboot (ALT+Q from the operational windows) to be applied.